Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Abstract

 \section{Abstract}

-A novel simulation model of cloud microphysics is developed, which is named Super-Droplet Method (SDM).
-SDM enables accurate calculation of cloud microphysics with reasonable cost in computation.
-A simple SDM for warm rain, which incorporates sedimentation, condensation/evaporation, stochastic coalescence, is developed.
-The methodology to couple SDM and a non-hydrostatic model is also developed.
-It is confirmed that the result of our Monte Carlo scheme for the coalescence of super-droplets agrees fairly well with the solution of stochastic coalescence equation.
-A preliminary simulation of a shallow maritime cumulus formation initiated by a warm bubble is presented to demonstrate the practicality of SDM.
-Further discussions are devoted for the extension and the computational efficiency of SDM to incorporate various properties of clouds, such as, several types of ice crystals, several sorts of soluble/insoluble CCNs, their chemical reactions, electrification, and the breakup of droplets.
-It is suggested that the computational cost of SDM becomes lower than spectral (bin) method when the number of attributes $d$ becomes larger than some critical value, which may be $2\sim4$.
+A novel, particle based, probabilistic approach for the simulation of cloud microphysics is proposed, which is named the Super-Droplet Method (SDM).
+This method enables accurate simulation of cloud microphysics with less demanding cost in computation.
+SDM is applied to a warm-cloud system, which incorporates sedimentation, condensation/evaporation, and stochastic coalescence.
+The methodology to couple super-droplets and a non-hydrostatic model is also developed.
+It is confirmed that the result of our Monte Carlo scheme for the stochastic coalescence of super-droplets agrees fairly well with the solutions of the stochastic coalescence equation.
+The behavior of the model is evaluated using a simple test problem, that of a shallow maritime cumulus formation initiated by a warm bubble.
+Possible extensions of SDM are briefly discussed.
+A theoretical analysis suggests that the computational cost of SDM becomes lower than the spectral (bin) method when the number of attributes - the variables that identify the state of each super-droplet - becomes larger than some critical value, which we estimate to be in the range $2\sim4$.